oktadev/okta-blog/_source/_posts/2022-09-26-java-jetty-oauth.md

 However, if you try and add or delete a hike, you'll need a token.

 To generate a token, create a new API for your resource server.
+Just press **enter** to accept the default values for scopes, token lifetime, and offline access.

 ```bash
 auth0 apis create -n myapi --identifier http://my-api